WebCuratorTool/webcurator-v2-legacy/docs/guides/developer-guide.rst

 `harvest-agent-h3` under Jetty
     `harvest-agent-h3` requires a separate instance of Heritrix3 to run.
-See the `system-admin-guide`_ for details on how to setup and run Heritrix3.
+See the :doc:`System Administrator Guide <system-administrator-guide>` for details
+    on how to setup and run Heritrix3.

     There may be conflicts with the JMX port of other components.
 You can change the port used by editing the `build/jetty/jetty-jmx.xml` and changing the